The Journal was started in Nevada City, California, in September 1931, by

 The Journal would change hands one more time.
 In 1999, Scott and Sally Harn purchased the magazine from his parents, marking the third generation of the same family to run the Journal.

-The web site was expanded from six pages to over 1,200.
+The web site was expanded from six pages to over 6,000 presently.
 The familiar gold cover received a splash of color.
 The word "California" was removed from the title in 2002 to what we are now known as—ICMJ's Prospecting and Mining Journal.

 In 2005, the office was moved about two miles to the town of Soquel, California, though the post office box remains in Aptos.

-While the Journal has changed hands and titles a few times since its beginning in 1931, the goal still remains the same—to provide miners with a voice and a marketplace for their goods and services.
+While the Journal has changed hands and titles a few times since its beginning in 1931, the goal still remains the same—to provide miners with a voice, a marketplace for their goods and services, and maybe teach them something new.